kristoferlund/ic-pos/README.md

 ## Not yet implemented

 - **Email notifications and SMS notifications are not yet fully functional.** Notifications work well in a local setting but not when deployed to the IC mainnet.
-Some debugging remains to be done.
+This is due to the inability to call IPv4 addresses from the IC mainnet.
+As of writing, Courier does not support IPv6, nor have I found any other service that does.

 ## Notes

 - Make sure you update the frontend environment variables in `src/.env` to match your local setup.
 Also update `vite.config.ts` to set the frontend canister id.
-- Transactions are currently being fetched from the ICRC API.
-This is not ideal as there is some lag between the sending of a transaction and it being acknowledged by the API.
-We should instead be fetching them from the ckBTC canisters.
-This can be done for logged in users only as an autenticated `Agent` is required to interact with the canisters.
-I did create a hook to interact with the ledger canister directly, see `useCkBtcLedger.tsx`.
+- The ICRC ledger address is hardcoded in `src/icpos/main.mo`.
+Make sure you update this before deploying.
 - I included the generated files in `src/declarations` to highlight the changes I made to the generated code.
 Vite does not support `process.env` so I had to manually replace it with `import.meta.env`.

 ## Possible Improvements